eex

 Yes, as long as the project remains educational and does not include consultancy.

 Yes, but only for the purpose of its service to the Contracting Party.
-Any onward dissemination by the Service Provider in any other name than the one of the Contracting Party is strictly forbidden.
+Any onward dissemination by the service provider in any other name than the one of the Contracting Party is strictly forbidden.

 Yes, if the consultancy takes place within a commercial activity, an Agreement must be signed.